ibm-cloud-docs/Cloudant/guides/resource-groups.md

 - Standard
 - Dedicated Hardware

-## Is there downtime when migrating an instance to resource groups?
+## How much downtime occurs when you migrate an instance to a resource group?

 There is no downtime during the migration process.